tadd/google-fonts-css-update-checker/README.md

 ## Usage

-1. Be ensure to set 3 environment variables. (descriptions below)
+1. Ensure to set 3 environment variables. (descriptions below)
 2. Run `bundle exec ruby init.rb` to create a table.
 3. Run `bundle exec ruby check.rb` to check update of CSS.
    Notification is sent to build new CSS if some update was found.